 Early March Dean confirms candidates for mandated review with Unit Head.
-Mid-March Unit head notifies candidates of upcoming review, offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates.
-An electronic folder developed from the current OneIT format will be available for candidate uploads.
-August 15 (or first day of the academic year) Deadline for candidates to complete dossiers.
-Candidates have the option of posting their dossier components in advance of this date but must submit all dossier information in the prescribed electronic format by this date.
+Mid-March Unit Head notifies candidates of upcoming review, offers guidance in preparation of review materials and provides an opportunity for discussion of the review process and procedures with candidates.
+Electronic folders will be provided for candidate uploads.
+August 15 (or 1st Deadline for candidates to complete dossiers.
+Candidates have the option of weekday of the 9-month posting their dossier components in advance of this date but must submit all academic year) dossier information in the prescribed electronic format by this date.
 Each URC may begin the internal review process as soon as the dossier is available.
-August 16 (or 2 nd day of the academic year) Permanently tenured faculty members in the candidate's department, other than those will participate in the review process at another level, who are at or above the rank for which a candidate is under consideration, shall be invited to a one-week opportunity to review the candidate's review file and provide advice to the URC.
-Mid-September Each URC sends its report to unit head and meets with unit head for discussion.
-For candidates with joint appointments, the URC's review shall include a letter from the candidate's secondary unit to be provided to the unit head for upload by the end of August.
-Mid-October The unit head shall, after consulting with the assembled URC, provide the candidate with a copy of their determination and rationale and invite the candidate to meet to discuss the determination.
-If the unit head's determination is negative, the unit head shall meet with the candidate to explain the candidate's right to submit a rebuttal.
+August 16 (or 2 nd Permanently tenured faculty members in the candidate's department, other weekday of the 9-month than those will participate in the review process at another level, who are at academic year) or above the rank for which a candidate is under consideration, shall receive a one-week opportunity to review the candidate's review file and provide advice to the URC.
+Mid-September Each URC sends its report to Unit Head and meets with Unit Head for discussion.
+For candidates with joint appointments, the URC's review shall include a letter from the candidate's secondary unit to be provided to the Unit Head for upload by the end of August.
+Mid-October The Unit Head shall provide the candidate with a copy of their determination and rationale and invite the candidate to meet to discuss the determination.
+If the Unit Head's determination is negative, the Unit Head shall meet with the candidate to explain the candidate's right to submit a rebuttal.
 Candidates will have 14 days to submit a written rebuttal if they choose to do so.
-After this 14-day window is exhausted, the unit head submits their recommendation, the URC recommendation, and any rebuttal to the Dean.
+After this 14-day window is exhausted, the Unit Head submits their recommendation, the URC recommendation, and any rebuttal to the Dean.
 The CRC may begin the College-level review process as soon as the dossier is advanced to the Dean's Office.
 Mid-November The CRC Chair submits the report of the CRC to the Dean.
-The Dean may elect to meet with the College Review Committee to discuss the report.
-Mid-December Dean completes the review and provides the candidate with a copy of their determination and rationale and invites the candidate to meet to discuss the determination.
-If the Dean's determination is negative, the Dean shall meet with the candidate to explain the candidate's right to submit a rebuttal.

-Early January Dean notifies Provost of decision and provides copies of their determination and rationale, the URC and CRC recommendations, the determinations and rationales of the unit head, and any rebuttal(s) to the Provost.
+The Dean meets Mid December with the College Review Committee to discuss their determination.
+Mid-December Dean completes their independent review.
+The Dean provides the candidate with a copy of the CRC report in addition to their own determination and rationale and invites the candidate to meet to discuss the determination.
+If the Dean's determination is negative, the Dean will meet with the candidate to explain the candidate's right to submit a rebuttal.
+Early January Dean notifies Provost of decision and provides copies of their Larry January determination and rationale, the URC and CRC recommendations, the determination and rationales of the Unit Head, and any rebuttal(s) to the Provost.
+110/056